biggvladik/biggvladik/README.md

 # 💫 About Me:
 My name is Vlad.
-I am learning in Mining University in Russia.<br>I interested in blockchain and backend-web development
+I am learning in Mining University in Russia.<br>I interested in dekstop development and linux

 # 💻 Tech Stack: